Golden Chicken Broth (Brodo di Pollo)

 • Cook longer for more gel.

-• The fat – After several hours of cooling in the refrigerator, usually overnight, the fat congeals, allowing for the removal of excess fat.
+• Fat – After several hours of cooling in the refrigerator, usually overnight, the fat congeals, allowing for the removal of excess fat.
 This makes for a leaner, more refined broth.
 But it isn’t absolutely a must.

 Chicken Broth Questions

-Do you need to dilute homemade chicken stock / broth?
+Do you need to dilute homemade chicken broth?

 Can you freeze chicken broth?

-Did I mentioned convenience?
+Did I mention convenience?
 Chicken broth has been a foundational part of our home’s kitchen repertoire for decades, and in our freezer we always make room for it.
-We usually make chicken stock once every few months, freeze it and enjoy it all year round.
+We usually make it every few months, freeze it, and enjoy it all year round.
 To thaw, take the broth out of the freezer a couple of hours before use, or place it in the fridge the night before.
 (See box on freezer containers below)

 How long is chicken broth good for?